 We will collect participant data with respect to their sociodemographic information (i.e., level of English proficiency, age, gender of identification, and country of residence) and to their answers on the 50-item version of the UPPS-P Impulsive Behavior Scale (UPPS-P-50), the initial item pool derived from the 59-item original version of the UPPS-P Impulsive Behavior Scale (UPPS-P-59; Cyders et al., 2007; Whiteside & Lynam, 2001).

 The 50-item version of the UPPS-P Impulsive Behavior Scale (UPPS-P-50), the initial item pool derived from the 59-item original version of the UPPS-P Impulsive Behavior Scale (UPPS-P-59; Cyders et al., 2007; Whiteside & Lynam, 2001), is a self-administered psychometric instrument that assesses the applicability of 50 statements related to the five different dimensions of the UPPS-P Impulsive Behavior Model, namely (1) lack of premeditation (e.g., item 1: “I have a reserved and cautious attitude toward life.”), (2) negative urgency (e.g., reverse-scored revised item 2*: “When I feel distressed, I have trouble controlling my impulses.”), (3) sensation seeking (e.g., reverse-scored item 3*: “I generally seek new and exciting experiences and sensations.”), (4) lack of perseverance (e.g., item 4: “I generally like to see things through to the end.”), and (5) positive urgency (e.g., reverse-scored item 5*: “When I am very happy, I can’t seem to stop myself from doing things that can have bad consequences.”).
-Each of the five instrument’s dimensions includes 5 to 13 items that are scored (or reverse-scored) on a four-point Likert-type scale (from 1 = “Strongly agree” to 4 = “Strongly disagree”) and that provide scores likewise ranging from 1 (i.e., the lowest level of endorsement of the corresponding impulsive behavior dimension) to 4 (i.e., the highest level of endorsement of the corresponding impulsive behavior dimension).
+Each of the five instrument’s dimensions includes 5 to 13 items that are scored (or reverse-scored) on a four-point Likert-type scale (from 1 = “Strongly agree” to 4 = “Strongly disagree”) and that provide arithmetic mean scores likewise ranging from 1 (i.e., the lowest level of endorsement of the corresponding impulsive behavior dimension) to 4 (i.e., the highest level of endorsement of the corresponding impulsive behavior dimension).

 2.1.2.
 Data